Getting your Trinity Audio player ready... |

 Your Score Report

-After you take your initial practice test, you’ll receive your scores in all four sections and your total score.
+After you take your initial practice test, you’ll receive your scores in all 3 sections and your total score.
 Now, as important as it is to get an accurate baseline score in order to properly plan your GMAT prep, it’s also important not to over-infer from the results of your initial test.
-After all, a GMAT practice test presents only 36 Verbal and 31 Quant questions.
+After all, a GMAT practice test presents only 23 Verbal, 21 Quant, and 20 Data Insights questions.
 So, you’re working with a pretty small sample size.
 Thus, planning your studies based on your performance on one practice test isn’t wise.

-For example, say in the Quant section you incorrectly answer two questions on similar triangles but correctly answer the two probability questions you see.
-Based on those four questions alone, should you assume that you need to spend a ton of time studying similar triangles but no time on probability?
+For example, say in the Quant section you incorrectly answer 2 questions on number properties.
+However, you correctly answer the 2 probability questions you see.
+Should you plan to spend a ton of time studying number properties but no time on probability?
 I wouldn’t!

 Later on, we’ll discuss when it’s important to analyze practice test results at the level of specific question types.
 Your first practice test is not that time!
 This test is simply meant to show you, overall, how far you likely are from your score goal.

-However, to truly understand your strengths and weaknesses within the various Quant and Verbal topics, you’ll need rigorous study with a comprehensive GMAT prep course.
+However, to truly understand your strengths and weaknesses, you’ll need rigorous study with a comprehensive GMAT prep course.

 TTP PRO TIP:

-It’s a mistake to use your performance on your first practice test as a guide to which GMAT topics and question types you should study.
+It’s a mistake to use your first practice test to decide which GMAT topics and question types to study.

 Supplementary Diagnostic